Marcus Tupuola

-Marcus Tupuola (born 5 October 1995) is an American rugby union player, currently playing for Major League Rugby side San Diego Legion.
-His preferred position is wing.
+Marcus Tupuola (born October 5, 1995) is an American professional rugby union player who plays as a back for the United States national sevens team.

-Tupuola played for Major League Rugby side San Diego Legion in the 2019 Major League Rugby season.
+International career

 Tupuola grew up in Carson, California, where he attended Carson High School.
-He attended university at Norte Dame College.
+He attended university at Notre Dame College.
+He played for Major League Rugby side San Diego Legion in the 2019 Major League Rugby season.

-National team

 Tupuola also represents the United States national rugby sevens team where he plays fly-half.
 He debuted for the US Sevens team in 2019.
 He represented the U.S. in Rugby sevens at the 2019 Pan American Games.

+He competed for the United States at the 2024 Summer Olympics in Paris.